tuxdna/tuxdna.github.io/pages/nosql.md

 {% include JB/setup %}

-# NoSQL Databases
+# What is NoSQL ?

+NoSQL stands for *Not only SQL*, ( it doesn't mean *not SQL* ).
+This basically means that a traditional SQL database is a NoSQL database too.

+## Comparison of NoSQL with traditional databases

-NoSQL databases
+NoSQL databases essentially

- - sacrifice some of the ACID properties
+ * sacrifice some of the ACID properties

- - simpler API ( with less powerful SQL like queries ) e.g. Hive, MongoDB, Dynamo, Cassandra
+ *  simpler API ( with less powerful SQL like queries ) e.g. Hive, MongoDB, Dynamo, Cassandra

+## Classification based on the type of data

+Here I am listing some categories and a few well know examples:

+ * *Wide Column Store / Column Families*: HBASE, Cassandra
+ * *Document Store*: CouchDB, MongoDB, ElasticSearch
+ * *Key Value / Tuple Store*: Memcache, Redis
+ * *Graph Databases*: Neo4J
+ * *Multimodel Databases*: OrientDB ( both document and graph data )
+ * *Object Databases*: ZODB ( basically a distributed Object database, where you can call methods on objects stored in DB )
+ * *Grid / Cloud Databases*: Infinispan ( a part of JBoss project ) is basically a distributed key-value store
+ * *XML Databases*: eXist DB ( I have yet to figure out why it exists ? :-) )
+ * *Multidimensional Databases*: RASDAMAN.
+These database are used in scientific research, business intelligence and analytics. ( heard of data cube ? ), basically for drilling down into huge amount of data metrics.
+ * *Multivalue Databases*: TBD
+ * *Event Sourcing*: Event Store ( for complex event processing - CEP )
+ * and many other uncategorized

+That may sound like a lot of data, and yes it is.
+Understanding one single database in itself is a big task, let alone all the above categories.

+## How do we decide which database to use?

-Decision tree for NoSQL databases / RDBMSes
+Basicall you can choose from a variety of parameters.
+Here are some decisoin criteria for NoSQL databases / RDBMSes

-replication

-partition
+ * replication: Do you need replication?

+ * partition: What kind of partitions do you want?

     - static
     - dynamic

-distributed hash table ( DHT )
+ * distributed hash table ( DHT ): How do you want your data to be distributed over a set of data nodes?

-consistency
+ * consistency : Do you need consistency?

-key / value or document / object
+ * key / value or document / object: What is your data like?

+## BASE Theorem

-BASE - basically available, soft state and eventually consistent
+[BASE](http://www.johndcook.com/blog/2009/07/06/brewer-cap-theorem-base/) - basically available, soft state and eventually consistent.

+BASE Theorem is the motivation behind many of the now popular NoSQL databases.
+Think of your wall posts apparing after a dealy on a friend's Facebook wall.
+That is eventual consistency.

+## CAP Theorem

-CAP theorem - Out of Consistency, Availability and Partition tolerance, a system can only guarantee two of the three at a time.
+[CAP](http://en.wikipedia.org/wiki/CAP_theorem) Theorem - Out of Consistency, Availability and Partition tolerance, a system can only guarantee two of the three at a time.

  - Consistency - all nodes see the same data at the same time
  - Availability - a guarantee that every request receives a response about whether it was successful or failed
  - Partition tolerance - the system continues to operate despite arbitrary message loss

+## ACID compliance

 ACID